 Comprehensive Introduction to Fig

-Fig is a tool designed to improve efficiency and collaboration in command line usage.
+Fig is a tool designed to enhance command-line efficiency and collaboration.
 It offers a range of features.
-Recently, due to work requirements, I gained a relatively comprehensive understanding of Fig, so I’m marking it down here.
+Recently, due to work requirements, I’ve gained a relatively comprehensive understanding of Fig, so I’m documenting it here.

 1. Currently only supports Mac

-2. Linux is still in development, see the specific status at
+2. Linux is still under development, with current status available at:

 1. Dotfiles